-A thank you note is a powerful and necessary tool in a variety of professional situations.
-While everyone knows to write a thank you note after a job interview, many other scenarios also warrant one, yet many people overlook this respectful show of appreciation and opportunity to make (or reinforce) a positive impression.
+Thank you notes are powerful and necessary in a variety of professional situations.
+While everyone knows to write thank you notes after a job interviews, many other scenarios also warrant one, yet many people overlook this respectful show of appreciation and opportunity to make (or reinforce) a positive impression.

 Regardless of how well you know someone, when that person helps you in some way (especially if their aid is unsolicited or unexpected), responding with gratitude is key to show that you value their time and don’t take your relationship for granted.

-While this may sound like obvious business etiquette, in practice, it’s surprisingly often not.
+While this may sound like obvious business etiquette, in practice, it’s overlooked far too often.
 Much like a post-interview thank you email helps you stay top of mind with a hiring manager, writing a thank you note in other business scenarios is a simple and effective way to differentiate yourself as a respectful and appreciative person who follows best business practices.

 Here are some not-to-miss opportunities to make great impressions with thoughtful and timely thank you notes:

 Making and receiving introductions is a big part of strategic networking and relationship building.
 When you’re introduced to someone via email, regardless of the reason for connecting, always thank the person who facilitated the introduction (even if your new connection does so first).

 A person who makes an introduction on your behalf effectively puts their reputation (and personal brand) on the line to arrange the connection.
-Regardless of their reason or motivation for facilitating a new relationship, they’re taking a personal risk for your potential gain; don’t take it for granted.
-If the introduction leads to bigger results (e.g., vendor contract, job offer, board candidacy, speaking opportunity), it’s also wise to follow up again later and acknowledge the positive outcomes of the new connection.
+Regardless of their reason or motivation for facilitating a new relationship, they’re taking a personal risk for your potential gain -- don’t take it for granted!
+If the introduction leads to bigger results (e.g., vendor contract, job offer, board candidacy, speaking opportunity), it’s also imperative that you follow up again later and acknowledge the positive outcomes of the new connection.

 Landing new customers or clients can be a critical part of professional success.
 If someone refers potential business to you, always thank the referral source.
 People are more likely to send business your way when they feel their efforts are appreciated.
 If the referral becomes a customer, send an additional note of thanks, signaling to the referrer that their instinct in making the connection (and understanding your business/target market) was correct.
-Neglecting to show gratitude to a referral source can not only impact your relationship with that person (or company), but it can also deter future introductions.
+Neglecting to show gratitude to a referral source not only can impact your relationship with that person (or company), it can deter future introductions too.

 When someone takes time to speak with you and provide advice or guidance, follow up after with a brief thank you note.
 Particularly if you benefit from someone’s professional opinion, i.e., advice or expertise that they normally receive compensation for (like counsel from an attorney, PR consultant or therapist), a thank you is paramount.